-Troops may reserve space for their contingent by making an initial non-refundable deposit of \$25 per camper using our Black Pug system at scoutingevent.com/596-Pipsico2023.
+Troops may reserve space by making an initial non-refundable deposit of \$25 per camper using our Black Pug system at scoutingevent.com/596-Pipsico2024.
 Please view these short instructional videos, PART 1 & PART 2 on setting up an account & roster.
 View these additional videos: PART 1 - PART 2. for further details on the registration process.
 You CAN register AND pay online using funds from your unit's Scout Store account.
+Please make sure to reserve your best estimate of number of Scouts (including crossovers) as spaces are held per Scout and not per Unit.